 This programme is designed to prepare students to enter the Architecture and Engineering professions as technicians and middle management personnel.
 Students will be capable of delineating multi-view images, understanding an architect's and engineer's scale, developing construction drawings, and detailing and understanding the purpose and use of specifications.
-Students are prepared to further studies leading to the Bachelor of Science Degree in Architectural Technology and Engineering.
+Students are also prepared to further studies leading to the Bachelor of Science Degree in Architectural Technology and Engineering.
 Upon graduation students may enter the workplace or choose to continue their studies abroad.

-Note: Students who are required to take pre-college English and Mathematics courses should seek guidance from their academic advisor.
-For certification opportunities students are encouraged to take the external exams and apply for membership.
+Note: For certification opportunities students are encouraged to take the external exams and apply for membership.
 External awards that can be obtained are: REVIT Architecture Certificate of Completion and AutoCAD Certificate of Completion.